kylestetz/lissajous/Tutorial.md

 ### What is the relationship between notes and samples?

 Tracks using samples can still take advantage of `beat`, `nl`, and `adsr` independent of what's going on with the sample.
-By default every note will trigger using the beginning of the sample, but we have control over the sample position using `clamp` and `cs`, which we'll cover next.
+By default every note will trigger using the beginning of the sample, but we have control over the sample position using `clamp` and `cs`.

 Sample speed can be controlled directly using `speed`, or indirectly using `stretch` or a `notes` sequence.